topsport-com-au/starlite-saqlalchemy/docs/logging.md

     bind_contextvars(i_did="something")
 ```

-As easy as that!
-Whether you do that in the context of handling an HTTP request, or during an async
+Whether you call that in the context of handling an HTTP request, or during an async worker
-worker invocation, it doesn't matter, that key/value pair will be included in the log for that
+invocation, it doesn't matter, that key/value pair will be included in the log representing that
 invocation.

-## Features
+## Controller Logging

 ### Middleware